zenml-io/zenml/docs/book/user-guide/advanced-guide/migrate-your-old-pipelines-and-steps.md

 Check out [this page](./schedule-pipeline-runs.md) for more information on how to schedule your pipelines.

-## Fetching Pipelines after Execution
+## Fetching pipelines after execution

 {% tabs %}
 {% tab title="Old Syntax" %}